 Should I store my inflatable paddle board fully inflated or deflated for winter?

-You can store it either fully deflated and loosely rolled for space-saving, or partially inflated (4-10 PSI) to help maintain its shape and prevent creases.
-Fully inflated storage is generally not recommended due to potential stress from temperature-induced pressure changes.
+You can store your inflatable paddle board either fully deflated and loosely rolled for space-saving, or partially inflated to 4-10 PSI to help maintain its shape and prevent creases.
+Fully inflated storage is generally not recommended due to potential stress from temperature-induced pressure changes on the seams.

 Can I store my iSUP in an unheated garage during winter?

-It’s generally not advisable to store your iSUP in an unheated garage, especially in regions with freezing winters.
+It is generally not advisable to store your iSUP in an unheated garage, especially in regions with freezing winters.
 Extreme cold can make the PVC material brittle and weaken adhesives, potentially causing damage.
-A cool, dry, and temperature-stable indoor environment is ideal.
+A cool, dry, and temperature-stable indoor environment is ideal for long-term storage.

 How do I prevent mold and mildew on my inflatable paddle board during storage?

 To prevent mold and mildew, ensure your iSUP is absolutely 100% dry before storing it.
 Any trapped moisture will encourage growth.
-Store the board in a dry, well-ventilated area, and periodically check on it during the off-season.
+Store the board in a dry, well-ventilated area, and periodically check on it during the off-season for any signs of dampness.

 What should I do with my paddle board accessories for winter storage?